Healthier skin, better breathing, sounder sleep and improved psychical fitness

-Halotherapy, or dry salt therapy, is an alternative treatment conducted in an enclosed environment created to mimic a naturally occurring salt cave.
+Halotherapy, or dry salt therapy is an alternative treatment conducted in an enclosed environment created to mimic a naturally occurring salt cave.
 Salt is natural and drug free.

 Pure pharmaceutical grade salt is ground into micro particles and dispersed into the treatment area by a halogenerator.
-The beneficial salt can then be absorbed into the respiratory system and skin by simply breathing normally.
+The beneficial salt can then be absorbed into the respiratory system by simply breathing normally.

-Salt draws out moisture, breaks up mucus and stimulates the body’s natural ability to cleanse the lungs and respiratory system.
-Salt can absorb and remove toxins and allergens from the lungs and sinuses, and may reduce inflammation and open airway passages, often resulting in better breathing.
+Salt draws out moisture, breaks up mucus and stimulates the body's natural ability to cleanse the lungs and respiratory system.
+Salt can absorb and remove toxins and allergens from the lungs and sinuses and may reduce inflammation and open airway passages, often resulting in better breathing.

 Salt gives off negative ions, which helps to counterbalance the many positive ions we pick up from electronic devices.
 Halotherapy neutralizes the atmosphere, stabilizes mood, decreases stress and prepares the body for ultimate healing.
 Halotherapy is a relaxing, peaceful and rejuvenating experience.